-On December 31, 2019, we had two areas of operations of major significance, which we define as having year-end proved reserves of 10% or more of the Company's total proved reserves, calculated on an energy equivalent basis.
-These areas are the Mobile Bay Properties, which are offshore Alabama but also include the associated gas treatment plant located onshore in Alabama, and the Ship Shoal 349 field (Mahogany) located on the conventional shelf in the Gulf of Mexico.
+The Mobile Bay Properties, Ship Shoal 349 (Mahogany), and Fairway are three areas of operations of major significance, which we define as having year-end proved reserves of 10% or more of the Company's total proved reserves on an energy equivalent basis.
+Each area of operation of major significance is described in detail below.
 Unless indicated otherwise, "drilling" or "drilled" in the descriptions below refers to when the drilling reached target depth, as this measurement usually has a higher correlation to changes in proved reserves compared to using the SEC's definition for completion.
 Following are descriptions of these areas of operations: